 Quality Education is an essential prerequisite and driver for achieving all Sustainable Development Goals (SDGs).
-Due to the urgency in finding a solid solution within the topic of climate change, it is especially important to look at the role of climate change education and the related acquisition of so called “future competences”.
+Due to the urgency in finding solid solutions to the manifold issues in the field of climate change, it is particularly important to look at the role of climate change education and the related acquisition of so called “future competences”.

-Education for sustainable development and especially climate change education needs to put focus on:
+Education for sustainable development and especially climate change education should be focused on the following objectives:

-- Enabling people to a self-determined design of the living space according to the principles of sustainable development
+- Enabling people to self-determined design of the living space according to the principles of sustainable development;

-- Stimulating the readyness to act to implement ideas to real actions.
+- Stimulating the readiness to act and translate ideas into real actions.

-In order to achieve all the above mentioned goals, the research project makingAchange set up a variety of actions and possibilities for educational institutions to foster sustainable development for their students.
+In order to achieve all of the aforementioned goals, the research project makingAchange has set up a variety of actions and possibilities for educational institutions and their students to foster sustainable development:

-a) School and university students can participate in a peer-to-peer education, in which they build technical knowledge and get methodological training to become a contact person in daily climate-change debates and discussions.
-The university peers will additionally be trained to be a supervisor for internal and external projects at participating schools.
+a) School and university students have the opportunity to participate in a peer-to-peer training in which they acquire technical knowledge and methodological insights to be able to engage in daily climate-change debates and discussions.
+University peers will additionally be trained to serve as supervisors in internal and external projects at participating schools.

-b) A special training on budgeting the school´s CO2-emissions is offered for a few students per school.
-Also here a peer-to-peer training will take place and the participating students shall be able to pass on their knowledge to their colleagues.
+b) A special training on budgeting a school's CO2-emissions is offered to a few students per school.
+An additional peer-to-peer training shall enable the participating students to pass on their knowledge to colleagues.

-c) Schools or individual classes will get professional expertise for interdisciplinary projects within their (internal) tuition.
+c) Schools or individual classes will benefit from professional expertise for internal interdisciplinary projects.

-d) Schools or individual classes will get professional expertise for their (external) project week.
+d) Schools or individual classes will benefit from professional expertise for their (external) project week.

-IIASA´s RISK Team is responsible for the Peer-to-Peer training of the university as well as school students.
-Also, next to a stock-take on existing Peer-to-Peer activities and material in Austria, the Team will ensure the scientific quality of the material, which will be used for further training and education or within the interdisciplinary projects or project week, in which the university peers shall be included.
+IIASA's Equity and Justice (EQU) Research Group is responsible for the peer-to-peer training of students in the makingAchange project.
+In addition to a stock-take on existing peer-to-peer activities and material in Austria, the team will ensure the scientific quality of the material, which will be used for further training and education purposes as well as for other interdisciplinary projects and project weeks in which the university peers will participate.
 The training concept shall be improved throughout the duration of the project.
-Based on the two years scientific support, a standardised training concept and recommendation for actions for a successful training of peers with different age and knowledge shall be developed.
-The graduates of the Peer-to-Peer training shall receive a certification for their participation.
+Based on the two years of scientific support, a standardised training concept and recommendation for actions for a successful training of peers with different age and knowledge shall be developed.
+The graduates of the peer-to-peer training shall receive a certification for their participation.

-makingAchange is led by the Climate Change Center Austria in cooperation with the International Institute for Applied Systems Analysis (IIASA), the Vienna University of Natural Resources and Life Scienes (BOKU), the Technical University of Graz (TU Graz), the University of Applied Arts Vienna (Universität für angewandte Kunst Wien), the University of Innsbruck (Universität Innsbruck), the University of Vienna (Univesität Wien), the Karl Franzens University of Graz (Karl Franzens Universität Graz) and Zentralanstalt für Meteorologie und Geodynamik (ZAMG).
+makingAchange is led by the Climate Change Center Austria (CCCA) in cooperation with the International Institute for Applied Systems Analysis (IIASA), the Vienna University of Natural Resources and Life Scienes (BOKU), the Technical University of Graz (TU Graz), the University of Applied Arts Vienna (Universität für Angewandte Kunst Wien), the University of Innsbruck (Universität Innsbruck), the University of Vienna (Universität Wien), the Karl Franzens University of Graz (Karl Franzens Universität Graz) and the Zentralanstalt für Meteorologie und Geodynamik (ZAMG).

 Project Partners: CCCA, BOKU, die Angewandte, KFU, TU Graz, Uni Innsbruck, Uni Wien, ZAMG, and various civil society initiatives.

-Funding: Federal Ministry, Republic of Austria – Education, Science and Research.
+Funding: Federal Ministry of Education, Science and Research, Republic of Austria.

 30 Nov 2021 - 02 Dec 2021